-According to the American Hair Loss Association, two thirds of American men experience some degree of hair loss by the age of 35.
+Hair loss can be devastating for both men and women, even more so when there are loads of products on the market that don't work.
+According to the American Hair Loss Association (AHLA), two thirds of American men experience some degree of hair loss by the age of 35.
 By the age of 50, approximately 85 percent experience significantly thinning hair.
-Balding is commonly associated with aging men, but for approximately 25 percent of them, the process begins before the age of 21.
-What's more, hair loss is not limited to men.
-It is almost as common for women to experience thinning hair as it is for men.
-According to Good Housekeeping magazine, 25 percent of women experience some amount of hair loss by the age of 40.
-The numbers go up to 60 percent by the time menopause begins.
+Balding is commonly associated with aging, but for 25 percent of men the process begins before the age of 21.
+What's more, hair loss is not limited to men: The American Hair Loss Association reports that women make up about 40 percent of hair-loss sufferers in the United States.

 The majority of American men and women are affected by hair loss, known as alopecia, at some point in their lives, according to experts.
 Androgenetic alopecia (AGA), commonly referred to as male- or female-pattern baldness, accounts for about 95 percent of hair loss in the U.S., according to Better Nutrition magazine.
 Experts say pattern baldness is genetic and inherited equally in men and women.
 However, the hair-loss gene can only express itself when dihydrotestosterone (DHT), a male hormone, is present.
 Because estrogen usually suppresses male-hormone production, women don't typically experience pattern baldness until after menopause has begun; although, even the slightest hormone shift can cause hair loss in women.

 The causes behind other types of hair loss -- including alopecia areata, telogen effluvium, anagen effluvium and traction alopecia -- and their treatment can be dramatically different.
 Hair loss is best treated in association with its underlying cause; therefore, it's recommend to seek medical help.
 Abnormal hair loss can also be a symptom of a more serious disease -- early diagnosis is strongly suggested in these cases.